 The Purdue University system provides flexible and affordable educational opportunities to nontraditional learners through Purdue Global University.
 Those interested in information technology have several options, from certificate to master's degrees.
 Students begin their education with an Associate of Applied Science in Information Technology, which teaches a range of skills in areas such as database management and the installation and maintenance of computer and wireless networks.

 Purdue Global's Bachelor of Science in Information Technology empowers students with the concepts, tools, and technical expertise necessary to solve IT challenges.
 The ExcelTrack BS in IT is a competency-based education that allows students to complete the degree in an accelerated timeframe by earning credit for, and building on, existing knowledge.

 Students with a bachelor's degree in IT, computer science, or another related field may enroll in the Master of Science in Information Technology program to develop an advanced design and technology background.
 This program includes the study of systems analysis and design, and information systems security.
 It offers concentrations in business intelligence and analytics, information security and assurance, and project management.

 Walden University Minneapolis, MN

 Walden University's online undergraduate program integrates expertise in the information technology and business fields.
 It is designed to help you form a solid foundation for long-term career growth and success in today’s global, IT-driven environment.
 This online degree program will help equip you with the technical skills you need to succeed in the field, while providing a strong understanding of key managerial and organizational concepts.
-Walden's BS in Information Technology is one of the few online programs accredited by ABET, the internationally recognized accreditor for college and university programs in applied science, computing, engineering, and engineering technology.
+Walden's BS in Information Technology is one of the few online programs accredited by ABET, the internationally recognized accreditor for college and university programs in applied science and computing.